 Rosemark’s Advance Billing Features

-With the right tools (software), it doesn’t have to be a big headache to bill in advance.
+With the right tools (software) for home care management, it doesn’t have to be a big headache to bill in advance.
 Rosemark provides automatic invoice adjustments based on changes to the schedule.
 If you bill for 5 shifts next week and it ends up being only 4, they get a credit; if they add shifts so it ends up being 6, they’ll get additional charges.
 Even if the changes involve adjusting the duration or rates of the shifts, these will be accounted for.
 And these adjustments will be clearly laid out so they don’t have to wonder why their bill changed.

 But I Don’t Bill In Advance…